QualiSystems/devguide_source/_shells/8.2.0/deploying-to-production.md

 ### Adding custom attributes to the Shell<a name="SetCustomShellAttribute"></a>

+In this section, we will explain how to add an attribute to a specific shell.
+You can do this using CloudShell Portal and the API.

+CloudShell distinguishes between two types of attributes.
+* Attributes related to the device or shell, like Firmware Version or Port Speed
+* Attributes related to your CloudShell deployment, like Execution Server Selector.
+Note that deployment-specific attributes are added to the shell by the CloudShell system administrator while device-specific attributes are added to the shell by the shell's developer.

+**Notes:** This only applies to attributes that already exist in CloudShell.
+When upgrading the Shell, these custom attributes and their association with the Shell will not be overwritten.

 Using the API, you can add attributes to your Shell and customize their defaults for this Shell.
 This is done using the `SetCustomShellAttribute` API method, available in the TestShell XML RPC and Python APIs.

-**Notes:** This only applies to attributes that already exist in CloudShell.
-When upgrading the Shell, these custom attributes and their association with the Shell will not be overwritten.

 The required inputs are:
 * modelName = The Shell’s model (the Shell name; case-sensitive)